answerdigital/terraform-modules/Terraform_modules/vpc_subnets/README.md

 **azs (Optional)**

 This is a list that specifies all the Availability Zones that will have a public and private subnet in it.
-The default value is `["eu-west-2a", "eu-west-2b", "eu-west-2c"]`.
-Note that the length of `azs` has to be equal to that of `public_subnet_cidrs` and `private_subnet_cidrs`.
+Note that if `azs` is specified its length has to be equal to that of `public_subnet_cidrs`and `private_subnet_cidrs`.
+The default value is a list of all the Availability Zones in the region you specify when defining the provider in your terraform project.

 **public_subnet_cidrs (Optional)**

 This is a list that specifies the CIDR values for the public subnets.
-The order follows the list of Availability Zones specified by azs such that the first CIDR block value will be allocated to the public subnet located in the Availability Zone given by az[0].
+The order follows the list of Availability Zones specified by azs such that the first CIDR block value will be allocated to the public subnet located in the Availability Zone given by az[0].Note that if `public_subnet_cidrs` is specified its length has to be equal to that of `azs`.The default values are a list of `10.0.{i}.0/24` where `i` starts at 1 and increases by 1 for each Availability Zone.
-The default value is `["10.0.1.0/24", "10.0.2.0/24", "10.0.3.0/24"]`.

 **private_subnet_cidrs (Optional)**

 This is a list that specifies the CIDR values for the private subnets.
-The order follows the list of Availability Zones specified by azs such that the first CIDR block value will be allocated to the private subnet located in the Availability Zone given by az[0].
+The order follows the list of Availability Zones specified by azssuch that the first CIDR block value will be allocated to the private subnet located in the Availability Zone given by az[0].Note that if `private_subnet_cidrs` is specified its length has to be equal to that of `azs`.The default values are a list of `10.0.10{i}.0/24` where `i` starts at 1 and increases by 1 for each Availability Zone.
-The default value is `["10.0.101.0/24", "10.0.102.0/24", "10.0.103.0/24"]`.

 # Outputs